AP® Exam Schedule and Dates – 2023

 AP World History: Modern

 Note: You will take alternate forms of AP exams that are given on late testing days, which preserve exam security and are provided to you by your AP coordinator.
-To place a late testing order, log in to the College Board website and navigate to the “AP Registration and Ordering” section to do so.
-It is recommended to consult your AP coordinator, who will guide you step-by-step through the process.
+To place a late testing order, log in to the College Board website and navigate to the “AP Registration and Ordering” section.
+You’ll need to consult your AP coordinator, who will guide you step-by-step through the process.
 Late testing exam kits are usually ordered by your high school or your registered AP exam center.

 AP Portfolio Deadlines